whowechina/musec_pico/README.md

 ### Usage
 * It's very simple.
 Just plug it in and play.
 * You can set spin sensivity by "spin rate" command.
+* Firmware identifies the polarity of the external pedal on power-up.
+Press Aux and Internal Pedal to re-identify the polarity.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.